 Focusing statewide efforts on early grades literacy and middle grades mathematics: areas where student performance is relatively weak or stagnant.
 The early literacy focus of our state plan will ensure that students reach upper elementary grades with strong literacy skills.
 The middle grades mathematics focus will ensure that greater numbers of students reach high school ready to succeed in higher level mathematics.
 The state will prioritize these areas for supports for and assistance to districts so that we can shift the trajectory for all students upward.

 Increasing student access to an ambitious, engaging, well rounded curriculum.
-We will support educators in understanding the curriculum frameworks and employ high expectations for instruction.
-We will encourage districts to increase student access to high-quality curriculum and enrichment opportunities that include English language arts, mathematics, science, history and civics, the arts, foreign languages, computer science, physical education and health, career development education, dual-enrollment in postsecondary coursework, and alternate pathways to preparation for success after high school.
+We will continue to support educators in understanding the curriculum frameworks and employ high expectations for instruction.
+We will encourage districts to increase student access to high-quality curriculum and enrichment opportunities that include English language arts, mathematics, science, history and civics, the arts, foreign languages, computer science, physical education and health, career development education, dual-enrollment in postsecondary coursework, rigorous Early College and Innovation Pathways programs, and alternate pathways to preparation for success after high school.
 We will provide guidance, technical assistance, and professional learning networks to support implementation of these initiatives for both pre-service and in-service educators.
 This support will include targeted support for educators working with students with disabilities and English learners.
 Additionally, we continue to work to ensure that our curriculum standards are up-to-date and of the highest quality.
-We recently updated the state’s frameworks in science and technology/engineering and in digital literacy and computer science; completed a review and revision of the English language arts and literacy and mathematics curriculum frameworks, which we hope to release this spring pending final Board approval; and began a review and revision of the state’s history and social sciences curriculum frameworks.
-As a result of the feedback we received during our public consultation process for our ESSA plan, we are proposing to begin a review and potential revision of the state’s curriculum framework for the arts, which was last updated in 1999.
+Since 2017, Massachusetts updated the state’s frameworks in science and technology/engineering and in digital literacy and computer science; completed a review and revision of the English language arts and literacy curriculum frameworks, mathematics curriculum frameworks, history and social sciences curriculum frameworks, arts curriculum frameworks, and world languages curriculum frameworks.

 Priority 4: Increase student access to the supports they need to be successful in achieving the standards in the Massachusetts curriculum frameworks.